duckietown/docs-duckumentation-1/book/duckumentation/20_markduck/68_advanced_guide.md

 Depending on the output media, the result will change:

-* On the online book, the result is that a player is embedded.
+* On the online book, the result is that a video player is embedded.
 * On the e-book version, the result is that a thumbnail is produced, with a link to the video;
 * (future improvement) On the dead-tree version, a thumbnail is produced with a QR code linking to the video.